googlefonts/googlefonts.github.io/gf-guide/metadata.md

 ## History

 This documentation was initiated by [Adam Twardoch](https://github.com/twardoch) as a community contributor in 2015, and updated by [Dave Crossland](https://github.com/davelab6) as a member of the Google Fonts team in 2020.
-It is provided so that other font distributors (webfonts providers or font package maintainers) can better use the library repo repository structure.
+It is provided so that other font distributors (webfont providers or font package maintainers) can better use the library repo repository structure.

 This metadata is used specifically by Google Fonts for organization and display on the Google Fonts website.
 It may be useful for others to be able to make sense of the metadata files.